the-teachingRSE-project/competencies/competencies.md

 (\gls{MOD} and \gls{NEW}).
 Apart from the technical feasibility, this choice is also informed by the values outlined in Section @sec:values.
-For example, the RSE needs to be able to estimate resource usage (processing, memory and storage consumption).
+For example, the RSE needs to be able to estimate resource usage (processing, memory and storage consumption, e.g. @Lannelongue2021).
 Resource usage has not only a direct financial price tag but also environmental costs via associated energy consumption.

 Software development also includes testing.
 This task is a manifestation of the